hasanmoudud/geocompr/main.md

 Visualize your result.
 For example, plot a hillshade, and on top of it the digital elevation model, your viewshed output and the point.
 Additionally, give `mapview` a try.

+1. Use `gdalinfo` via a system call for a raster file stored on disk of your choice.

+1. Query all Californian highways from the PostgreSQL/PostGIS database living in the QGIS Cloud introduced in this chapter.

 <!--chapter:end:09-gis.Rmd-->